 - Avoiding socializing with others

-There are different disorders associated with anxiety, with generalized anxiety disorder being a typical example.
-People with this disorder always worry about things, even things part of their routine.
-They worry more than necessary about things and may experience physical symptoms like trouble sleeping, headaches, and an upset stomach.
+There can be many different disorders associated with anxiety, with generalized anxiety disorder being a typical example.
 When anxiety affects the quality of your life, or you find yourself struggling to get basic tasks done, it may be time to talk to your doctor.

 When Should You Get Help For Anxiety?

 Close to 20% of people in the United States may live with an anxiety disorder every year.
 While some may not know they have a disorder, it can be important to note that anxiety is usually treatable.

 Some may not get help because they don’t realize they need it.
 Meanwhile, some may want help but think they can’t get it if they don’t have health insurance.
 Others might find it challenging to find a therapist, or they may be pushed away by issues surrounding the mental illness stigma.

 Sometimes anxiety itself can keep people from getting help.
 However, there may be many options for accessible anxiety treatment, including online therapy, in-person therapy, and other support through local community health agencies.